 - Darshan Timings: 06:00 AM to 06:00 PM

 Chandranath Temple is located on top of the 350 meters high Chandranath hill.
 It is a popular Shakti Peeth located near Sitakunda in Bangladesh.
 At this Temple according to Hindu sacred texts, the right arm of Goddess Sati fell here.
 It is one of the shaktipeeth of devi sati.

 History & Importance

 The chief legend of Chandranath relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.